-It's not really a recipe, because it's common to mix sea buckthorn with honey and get the final product.
-But let me show you my experience and maybe you will find out something new, or suggest to me what other simple and good recipes you make with these miraculous beans.
+It's not really a recipe, anybody can mix sea buckthorn with honey and get the final product.
+But let me show you my experience and maybe you'll find out something new.
+Or you could suggest other simple and good recipes with these miraculous berries.

-For several years I was going through the market this season and I noticed sea buckthorn for sale, well, I didn't have the courage to start it until I read how many benefits it has.
-It is a very important source of vitamin C and A, plus many others (folic acid, potassium, calcium, etc.), a very powerful antioxidant and immune stimulator, helps digestion and transit.
-And the list goes on ... google it a bit and read more.
+For several years I've been looking at the piles of sea buckthorn for sale in the market, but I never had the courage to buy it.
+Well, not until I read about the benefits of buckthorn.
+It's a very important source of vitamin C and A, plus many others (folic acid, potassium, calcium etc), a very powerful antioxidant and immune stimulator, it helps digestion and transit.
+And the list goes on ... google it and read more.

-I didn't want to heat it and I really liked this idea with honey, so sea buckthorn retains its nutrients, is made quickly and has become my favorite.
-I put 1 amount of honey in 1 of sea buckthorn and keep it in the fridge, let's see if it doesn't ferment until winter.
-The slightly astringent, sour taste combined with the aromatic honey is perfect for me - even Maria ate about 3 of these sweet beans and liked them, which can be better for a child, as long as she is not allergic.
-Be careful to test the children a little, do not give them to eat a lot of sea buckthorn and honey at once.
+I didn't want to heat up the berries and I really liked the idea with the honey.
+Mixed with honey, sea buckthorn retains its nutrients, it's made quickly and has become my favorite.
+The ratio I used was 1 liter of honey to 1 kg of sea buckthorn.
+I keep it in the fridge, let's hope it doesn't ferment until winter.
+The slightly tangy, sour taste combined with the aromatic honey is perfect for me.
+Even Maria ate about three of these sweet berries and liked them.
+This is great for a child, as long as they are not allergic.
+So, if you give it to a child, test it first with a really small amount.

-In addition, I discovered in a discussion on a forum, a mother said that she makes syrup from 1 amount of sea buckthorn juice + 2 amounts of honey, but she doesn't do much because it is possible to ferment, the extra amount of juice freezes her if necessary. mix then winter.
-So I also made sea buckthorn juice, cold pressed, and frozen for syrup and lemonade (yes, it turns out delicious if you add a little sea buckthorn juice in it).
+I also discovered in a discussion on a forum, this syrup recipe: 1 amount of sea buckthorn juice + 2 amounts of honey.
+The mother who wrote this recipe said she doesn't make a lot of it because it might ferment and she keeps the extra amount of juice in the freezer.
+So I also made sea buckthorn juice, cold pressed, and froze to use it in syrups and lemonade (yes, it'll be delicious if you add a little sea buckthorn juice to it).